What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Abstract

 \section{Abstract}

-Large Language Models (LLMs) with strong abilities in natural language processing tasks have emerged and have been rapidly applied in various kinds of areas such as science, finance and software engineering.
+Large Language Models (LLMs) with strong abilities in natural language processing tasks have emerged and have been applied in various kinds of areas such as science, finance and software engineering.
 However, the capability of LLMs to advance the field of chemistry remains unclear.
-In this paper, we establish a comprehensive benchmark containing 8 practical chemistry tasks, including 1) name prediction, 2) property prediction, 3) yield prediction, 4) reaction prediction, 5) retrosynthesis (prediction of reactants from products), 6) text-based molecule design, 7) molecule captioning, and 8) reagent selection.
-Our analysis draws on widely recognized datasets including BBBP, Tox21, PubChem, USPTO, and ChEBI, facilitating a broad exploration of the capacities of LLMs within the context of practical chemistry.
-Three GPT models (GPT-4, GPT-3.5, and Davinci-003) are evaluated for each chemistry task in zero-shot and few-shot in-context learning settings with carefully selected demonstration examples and specially crafted prompts.
-The key results of our investigation are 1) GPT-4 outperforms the other two models among the three evaluated; 2) GPT models exhibit less competitive performance in tasks demanding precise understanding of molecular SMILES representation, such as reaction prediction and retrosynthesis; 3) GPT models demonstrate strong capabilities in text-related explanation tasks such as molecule captioning; and 4) GPT models exhibit comparable or better performance to classical machine learning models when applied to chemical problems that can be transformed into classification or ranking tasks, such as property prediction, and yield prediction.
-In addition to the key findings from the comprehensive benchmark analysis, our work provides insights into the limitation of current LLMs and how different settings related to LLMs affect performance across various chemistry tasks.
+In this paper, rather than pursuing state-of-the-art performance, we aim to evaluate capabilities of LLMs in a wide range of tasks across the chemistry domain.
+We identify three key chemistry-related capabilities including understanding, reasoning and explaining to explore in LLMs and establish a benchmark containing eight chemistry tasks.
+Our analysis draws on widely recognized datasets facilitating a broad exploration of the capacities of LLMs within the context of practical chemistry.
+Five LLMs (GPT-4, GPT-3.5, Davinci-003, Llama and Galactica) are evaluated for each chemistry task in zero-shot and few-shot in-context learning settings with carefully selected demonstration examples and specially crafted prompts.
+Our investigation found that GPT-4 outperformed other models and LLMs exhibit different competitive levels in eight chemistry tasks.
+In addition to the key findings from the comprehensive benchmark analysis, our work provides insights into the limitation of current LLMs and the impact of in-context learning settings on LLMs' performance across various chemistry tasks.
 The code and datasets used in this study are available at \href{https://github.com/ChemFoundationModels/ChemLLMBench}{\underline{https://github.com/ChemFoundationModels/ChemLLMBench}}.
-Our preliminary investigation provide the basis for further explore the potential of LLMs in chemistry and advancing applications of ML in chemistry.